codefellows/setup-guide/system-setup/mac/5-ohmyzsh.md

 ## **Confirmation**

 - Re-open your terminal and run the command: `brew --version`
-  - If the terminal outputs `Homebrew 3.5.10` or something similar:
+  - If the terminal outputs `Homebrew 3.5` or greater:
     - You're ready to continue through the setup guide.
   - **If you get an error** such as `zsh: command not found: brew`, then run the following commands: